brenner-tobias/addon-cloudflared/docs/tunnels.md

 maintain it from the Cloudflare Zero Trust Dashboard, you should go for the remote managed tunnel.
 Have a look at this [how-to](remote-tunnel.md).

+Keep in mind, when using remote tunnels, you will need to configure all hosts (including Home Assistant) by yourself.

 ## Cloudflare Documentation

 Revise the [official Cloudflare documentation][cloudflare-docs]